docker-mailserver/docker-mailserver/docs/content/config/environment.md

     Rspamd-support is under active development.
 Be aware that breaking changes can happen at any time.
 To get more information, see [the detailed documentation page for Rspamd][docs-rspamd].

-!!! danger "Rspamd and DNS Block Lists"

-    When using Rspamd, the [RBL module](https://rspamd.com/doc/modules/rbl.html) is enabled by default.
-As a consequence, Rspamd will do a variety of DNS requests.
-Amongst other things, Rspamd will query DNS block lists (DNSBLs).

-    There are a variety of issues involved when using DNSBLs.
-Rspamd will try to mitigate some of them by properly evaluating all return codes.
-We urge you not to rely on this though.

-    If you want to use RBLs, **try to use your own DNS resolver** and make sure it is set up correctly, i.e. it should be a non-public & **recursive** resolver.
-Otherwise, you might not be able ([see this Spamhaus post](https://www.spamhaus.org/faq/section/DNSBL%20Usage#365)) to make use of the block lists.

 - **0** => disabled
 - 1 => enabled